mufide/GMT211_calculator/README.md

 ## 3. Upload to GitHub

-Initialize a Git repository and push to your GitHub repo:
+Initialize a Git repository and push to your GitHub repo (https://github.com/mufide/GMT211-Tutorial).
+If you have trouble uploading to the main branch, follow these steps;
 ```bash
 git init
 git remote add origin https://github.com/yourusername/yourrepo.git